Manual of Constraints

 will serve, when complete, as a comprehensive manual of constrained writing practices, some of them invented by the Oulipo, but with many others besides.

-relates the struggles of two Americans, and of the two chameleons they were given, to adapt to a foreign habitat.
+relates the struggles to adapt of two Americans living overseas, and of the two chameleons who came to share their habitat.

 This novel tests the power to recreate oneself through metamorphosis against the power of fate.